 The Company is a fully integrated Latin America, publicly listed gold mining company based in Lima, Peru.
-The Corihuarmi Gold Mine located in the high Andes, produces approximately 30,000 ounces of gold per annum at a cash operating cost of between US\$350 and US\$400 per ounce.
-Corihuarmi provides the cash flow to run the business plan.
+The Corihuarmi Gold Mine located in the high Andes, produces approximately 30,000 ounces of gold per annum at a cash operating cost of between US\$350 and US\$450 per ounce.
+Corihuarmi provides the cash flow to run the Company's business plan.

-There are two pre-development projects in the portfolio, namely the Ollachea Project in Peru and the Don Nicolàs Project in Patagonia.
+There are two pre-development projects in the Company's portfolio, namely the Ollachea Project in Peru and the Don Nicolàs Project in Patagonia.
 Both projects are being aggressively advanced through the stages required to demonstrate a viable mining operation and followed by the subsequent development.

 Minera IRL also carries out exploration in an attempt to discover new, high quality projects.
-Currently the Company has active exploration projects in Peru, Argentina and Chile.
+Currently the Company has active exploration projects in Peru and Argentina.
 Targets are expected to have a minimum of 500,000 ounces of gold, preferably larger.

-The Company maintains a very active community management program, an extremely important aspect of a successful mining company in Peru.
+The Company maintains a very active community management program, which is an extremely important aspect of a successful mining company in Peru.
 The Company's community policy places priority on building relationships with local stakeholders through well-developed programs of community involvement, benefits and long term sustainability.

-The Minera IRL head office is located in Lima, Peru housing the executive team and support services.
-As at 31 December 2009, the Company had 248 employees, this excludes people on full time contracted services.
+The Minera IRL head office is located in Lima, Peru and houses the executive team and support services.
+As at 31 December 2010, the Company had 390 employees, which excludes people on full time contracted services.